About Ben Taylor

 At 25 I founded and bootstrapped my first company, CollectionPoint, I was fortunate, and we did well initially.
 It wasn't first timer's luck, it was right place at the right time, we were solving a simple problem in a niche field.

-At 27 I started TailorMedia Group+ and we grew fast, raised capital, were unable to provide the returns, almost failed, started over again, grew even faster and exited.
+At 27 I started TailorMedia Group+ and we grew fast, almost failed, iterated, started over again, grew even faster and exited.
 This was a brutal learning experience that I will be forever grateful for.
 Especially financially as the tax man came to collect on my mistakes years later.

 At 30 I started a consultancy, I hated it.
-I couldn't understand my purpose, and I tried to be too many things to too many people and organizations.
+I couldn't find my purpose, and I tried to be too many things to too many people and organizations.
 I failed.

 I fell into some dark places and gave up on entrepreneurship (sort of) as a full time venture and went into full time W-2 Management consultancy work.
 I also hated that.

 I nearly didn’t make it.
-I found myself at the end of a rope, literally.
+I eventually found myself at the end of a rope, literally.

 Fast forward a few years...

 I began leading growth stage organizations from the $10M mark to $50M and $100M+ ARR.
 I learned that was my sweet spot.
 Long term though, I am an entrepreneur, so I never found happiness in doing for someone else.